Zero-sum squares in $\{-1, 1\}$-matrices with low discrepancy: Proof

 The right hand side grows like $\frac{\sqrt{75}}{8} n$ asymptotically, which is faster than $n$, so the claim is certainly true for large enough $n$.
 In fact, the equation $ \frac{5}{8} \sqrt{3n^2 - 6n + 7} - \frac{15}{4} \geq n -1$ can be solved explicitly to obtain the following the bound on $n$:

 This still leaves the values $30 \leq n \leq 46$ for which the bounds above are not sufficient.
 These cases can be checked using a computer. \end{proof}

-Let $k = \ceil{5n/6}$ and let $N$ be the $k \times k$ sub-matrix in the top left corner which contains $a_{1,1}$ i.e. $N = M[1:k, 1:k]$.
+Let $k = \ceil{5n/6}$ and let $N = M[1:k, 1:k]$ be the $k \times k$ sub-matrix in the top left corner which contains $a_{1,1}$.
 We will apply Lemma \ref{lem:struct} and Observation \ref{obs:oneof} to guarantee lots of 1s in $N$, and therefore ensure $N$ has large discrepancy.
-This will mean that the rest of $M$ which is not in $N$ must have low discrepancy, and we can find another diagonal submatrix, $B$.
+This will mean that the rest of $M$ which is not in $N$ must have low discrepancy, and we can find another split submatrix $B$.

 \begin{claim} There is an $(n-k) \times (n-k)$ submatrix $B$ which is disjoint from $N$ and with $|\disc(B)| \leq (n-k)^2/4$. \end{claim} \begin{proof}